dataclay/cli-tools/README.md

 </br>
 ##### **``data_source``** : string
->Specifies an absolute path to a tabbed-delimited file, or a URL to a Google Sheet feed.
+>Specifies an absolute path to a tabbed-delimited file, a Google Sheet feed, or any URL that responds with properly formatted json object array.
 You can get the URL feed of a Google Sheet from the `Google Spreadsheet Setup` dialog launched by clicking the `Google` button found on the Templater panel within After Effects.

 </br>
 ##### **``aep``** : string